 Wesley Health Center

-Bi-monthly emails from CHIP Leader, Kylie Kilian, will be sent out with the link to the sign-ups.
+Bi-monthly emails from CHIP Leaders, Mariana McCune and Taylor Elinski, will be sent out with the link to the sign-ups.

 The Wesley Health Center (WHC) is a Federally Qualified Health Center that serves the population of downtown Phoenix, many of whom are medically underserved and may not otherwise have access to care.

 WHC is open all day, but medical students and an attending family medicine physician run the night clinic from 6:00-10:00pm every Tuesday and Thursday.
 WHC has 10 patient rooms and an in-house lab.